All Episodes

 No, I wouldn't.

-And why wouldn't I do get elected?
+And why wouldn't I get elected?

 And what do the people want me to do?

-They use the power of my office to take what belongs to one American and bring it back to them.
+To use the power of my office to take what belongs to one American and bring it back to them.

-I'm the Senator from Virginia.
+I'm the senator from Virginia.

 Well, if I don't bring back billions of dollars of goodies to the citizens of Virginia, it doesn't mean that they're going to pay a lower federal income tax.